Image of the week… I predicted a cabin nestled deep into the forest

 27th June 2023

 I predicted a cabin nestled deep into the forest.
-I dreamt of early morning winter fog bleaching out the trees and a log fire welcoming me home from cold reflective walks.
+I dreamt of early mornings, winter fog bleaching out the trees, and a log fire welcoming me home from cold reflective walks.

 “So, what IS a residency?” people often ask me.